 Generally Accepted Accounting Principles (GAAP) are uniform minimum standards of and guidelines to financial accounting and reporting.
-Adherence to GAAP assures that financial reports of all state and local governments-regardless of jurisdictional legal provisions and customs-contain the same types of financial statements and disclosures, for the same categories and types of funds and activities, based on the appropriate measurement and classification criteria as amended by the meaning specified by the Financial Accounting Standards Board (FASB).
-The FASB is a private, non profit organization standard setting body whose primary purpose is to establish and improve Generally Accepted Accounting Principles within the United States in the public's interest.
+Adherence to GAAP assures that financial reports of all state and local governments-regardless of jurisdictional legal provisions and customs-contain the same types of financial statements and disclosures, for the same categories and types of funds and activities, based on the appropriate measurement and classification criteria as amended by the Financial Accounting Standards Board (FASB).
+The FASB is a private, non-profit organization standard-setting body whose primary purpose is to establish and improve Generally Accepted Accounting Principles within the United States in the public's interest.
 They encompass a wide spectrum of accounting guidelines, ranging from basic concepts and standards to detailed methods and procedures.
-The priority sequence of sources that an entity should look to for accounting and reporting guidance is discussed in the Statement of Federal Financial Accounting Standards (SFFAS) 34, The Hierarchy of Generally Accepted Accounting Principles for Federal Entities, Including the Application of Standards Issued by the Financial Accounting Standards Board (GASB) 34pronouncements.
+The priority sequence of sources that an entity should look to for accounting and reporting guidance is discussed in the Statement of Federal Financial Accounting Standards (SFFAS) 34, The Hierarchy of Generally Accepted Accounting Principles for Federal Entities, Including the Application of Standards Issued by the Financial Accounting Standards Board (2020), which is hereby incorporated by reference.
+Governmental Accounting Standards Board (GASB) 34pronouncements.